Quick Doughnuts

 What kind of biscuit mix works best?

 Any standard prepared biscuit or baking mix works well.
-Use the type you normally keep in your pantry.
+Use whatever you normally keep in your pantry.

 Can I bake these instead of frying?